· FabLab Westharima Team · Electronics · 5 min read

 Official site sensor/buzzer wiring diagram

-Attach board to head
+STEP 17: Attach board to head and fix

 ※Head size and board are almost same size, so this attachment was very difficult.

-Attach switch to body
+STEP 18: Attach switch to body and fix

 Insert battery box wiring pins into board